 Cheltenham Twinning Association was formed in 2003 to help enable more of the local community to take part in twinning events and activities.

 The association organises regular exchange visits, social events and fundraising activities.
-It has a membership of over 50 individuals and companies and is always seeking new members to become involved with twinning events and activities.
+It has a friendship following of over 100 individuals and is always welcoming new people to become involved with twinning events and activities.

 The association’s executive committee are: